-Because the assumed combined public price per Class A Ordinary Share and related warrant being offered is substantially higher than the net tangible book value per share of our Class A Ordinary Shares, you will suffer substantial dilution in the net tangible book value of the Class A Ordinary Shares you purchase in this offering.
-Assuming a combined public offering price of \$1.63 per Class A Ordinary Share, if you purchase Class A Ordinary Shares in this offering, you will suffer immediate and substantial dilution of approximately \$0.88 per Class A Ordinary Share and related warrant in the net tangible book value of the Class A Ordinary Shares and related warrants.
+Because the price per Class A Ordinary Share being offered is substantially higher than the net tangible book value per share of our Class A Ordinary Shares, you will suffer substantial dilution in the net tangible book value of the Class A Ordinary Shares you purchase in this offering.
+Assuming a public offering price of \$[] per Class A Ordinary Share, if you purchase Class A Ordinary Shares in this offering, you will suffer immediate and substantial dilution of approximately \$[] per Class A Ordinary Share in the net tangible book value of the Class A Ordinary Shares.
 (See "Dilution")